thewoodfish/Tic-Tac-Toe/readME.md

 ## Contract

 SamaritanDB heavily utilizes the ink! smart contract.
-In Tic-Tac-Toe, the contract is referenced in specific instances:
+In Tic-Tac-Toe demonstration, the contract is referenced in specific instances:

 1. **Generate DID**: User Decentralized Identifiers (DIDs) and private keys are generated, creating a user account on-chain.
 A transaction is submitted to the ink! contract to mutate storage.